siderolabs/talos/website/content/docs/v0.9/Introduction/getting-started.md

 If you wish to use a different boot mechanism (such as network boot or a custom ISO), there are a number of required kernel parameters.

-Please see [https://talos.dev/docs/v0.9/reference/kernel/] for more information.
+Please see the [kernel](https://talos.dev/docs/v0.9/reference/kernel/) docs for more information.

 ## Decide the Kubernetes Endpoint